aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 <div class="hint" markdown="1">
-The ChromiumOS team is experimenting with a way (codename `baguette`) to run containers without a KVM.
-If that happens and this guide becomes outdated, reach out!
-We will figure out how to make it work there as well.
+The ChromiumOS team is experimenting with a way (codename `baguette`) to run VM images directly, without going through LXC.
+The
+{% include github_link.html url="https://github.com/aldur/nixos-crostini/issues/1#issuecomment-3418319309" text="`nixos-crostini`" %}
+repository provides experimental support for `baguette` images too.
+Give it a try and let me know how it works for you!
 </div>

 ## References